avasconcelos114/hpp-test/README.md

    The original endpoint described in the README results in internal server errors and isn't documented in the API docs, though of course this "incorrect" endpoint could be kept as part of the test to encourage us test takers to study the API! 😉

 2. **Payload simplification**: The `payInMethod` value from the update summary API is not a required value and could be removed from the README

+### Supported Currencies in sandbox environment

+While not something I _should_ have discovered by following the test parameters, but I found that attempting to assign PayPal USD (`PYUSD`) or Polygon (`POL`) to a transaction (as they were included in `currencyOptions`) very steadily causes a 500 error in the sandbox environment.

+I'm not sure if this is expected and a known issue but I thought it would help to report it